 They get by perfectly well without it because the temperature is so low and oxygen dissolves better in cold temperatures.
 They just have a larger volume of clear blood instead and this gives them an unusually ghostly white colour, particularly their gills.

 Recent research on the ice fish ahs shown that their DNA can be damaged by high levels of ultra violet light coming through the ozone hole.
 They have less pigment to stop the UV getting through so it is more damaging - in a similar way that fair skinned people get sunburnt more easily as their skin is damaged by the uv in sunlight.
 Many other Antarctic sea creatures including fish have antifreeze in their blood so they don't accidentally get frozen solid!

-13/ The largest land animal in Antarctica is an insect, a wingless midge, Belgica antarctica, less than 13mm (0.5in) long.
-There are no flying insects (they'd just get blown away), just shiny black springtails that hop like fleas and often live among penguin colonies.
+14/ The largest land animal in Antarctica is an insect, a wingless midge, Belgica antarctica, less than 13mm (0.5in) long.

-14/ Samples of ice known as ice cores are regularly drilled through the ice in Antarctica by scientists.
-They are removed as a long cylinder of ice that gives an indication of the past going back tens of thousands of years.
+15/ Samples of ice known as ice cores are regularly bored out of the ice in Antarctica by scientists.
+They are removed as a long cylinder of ice that gives an indication of the past going back tens and hundreds of thousands of years.
 The properties of the ice, of dust trapped in the ice, and even of air bubbles trapped in the ice give valuable information about the earth's climate at various times in the past.

 A glaciologist could easily give you a drink of water that was frozen during the time of the Roman Empire.

-15/ In 1981 a swarm of krill was tracked by scientists that was estimated at being up to 10 million tonnes of krill!
-This is the equivalent of about 143 million people (at an average of 70kg each) or more than the entire populations of the UK and Germany combined (and wandering around in a group).
+This is the equivalent of about 143 million people (at an average of 70kg each) or more than the entire populations of the UK and Germany combined (and wandering around together).

-16/ Antarctica is the only continent with no native species of ants.
+17/ Antarctica is the only continent with no native species of ants or reptiles.